NSW elec distributors

 Most electricity is created by large, centralised generators, including coal stations, wind turbines and gas stations.
 The power produced is converted to ‘high-voltage’ electricity and transported long distances via ‘transmission networks’.

 The electricity is then converted to low-voltage electricity using a transformer substation.
-Once the electricity is a low enough voltage, it can then be delivered to homes and businesses across the network using poles and power lines.
+Once the electricity is at a low enough voltage, it can be delivered to homes and businesses across the network using poles and power lines.
 It is these lines, poles and stations that the electricity distributors build and maintain.

 New South Wales is slightly different to other states, in that distributors are not generally responsible for connecting your home to the grid.
 In many cases, customers will need to engage their own ‘Accredited Service Provider’ (ASP) to undertake ‘contestable services’.